jaybosamiya/cmu-csd-phd_csd-blog/website/content/2023/provable-safe-sandboxing-wasm.md

 > What if you could run untrusted code and still be able to sleep at night, safe and sound?
 <p></p>

-This post describes our research [published at USENIX Security 2022](https://www.usenix.org/conference/usenixsecurity22/presentation/bosamiya), where it won the Distinguished Paper Award, and won the Second Prize of the 2022 Internet Defense Prize.
-A version of this blogpost was previously posted as an [article in USENIX ;login:](https://www.usenix.org/publications/loginonline/provably-safe-multilingual-software-sandboxing-using-webassembly).

-Disclaimer: our work [[1]](#references) can only calm your unsafe-software related fears; we recommend complementing this by additionally checking for monsters under your bed, and leaving a night light on for any fears of things that go bump in the night.
+Disclaimer: our award-winning work [[1]](#references) can only calm your unsafe-software related fears; we recommend complementing this by additionally checking for monsters under your bed, and leaving a night light on for any fears of things that go bump in the night.

 <figure><a name="fig1"></a><br>